 Project area volunteer

-Mentor for independent 4-H member(s)
+Mentors for independent 4-H members

 These tools will answer questions you may have about this role.

 These tools will guide your work with an independent member(s).

 - Enrollment information for independent members is on the "be a 4-H member" page

 If there are several mentors in your county, you may be connected to an independent membership county volunteer coordinator.
 The local county Extension office will also serve as a resource to you.

 We each have different experiences, backgrounds, values and beliefs that make us who we are.
 These resources can help volunteers integrate positive youth development with diversity and inclusion practices.
 Learn how these can be applied to the 4-H programs we serve.

 The Extension Center for Youth Development conducts and shares out-of-school time research and evaluation.
 This is used to address important issues related to the field of youth development.